espensirnes/download_repo_assignments/README.md

 # Code for downloading repo assignments
 This code will download github repositories for student projects.
-You need to edit the user input in the file download.py as follows:

 # Practial information